Sumner M. Redstone Professor of Surgery, Harvard Medical School

 Founding Director, Center for Surgery, Innovation & Bioengineering, Massachusetts General Hospital

-Dr. Ronald Tompkins’s work in the genomics, proteomics, and ultrastructural roles in inflammation and metabolism promises to discover underlying mechanisms of ME/CFS, and his leadership in multidisciplinary, multi-institutional large research projects will energize OMF’s efforts to ignite ME/CFS research across the globe.
+Dr. Ronald Tompkins’s work in the genomics, proteomics, and ultrastructural roles in inflammation and metabolism, and his leadership in multi-institutional large research projects energized OMF’s efforts to ignite Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS) research across the globe.
+He served as OMF’s Chief Medical Officer and Co-Director of the Harvard ME/CFS Collaborative Research Center at Harvard Affiliated Hospitals.

 Dr. Tompkins is widely recognized for his work in translational science, medicine, and engineering.
 He graduated from Tulane University in 1972 and Tulane School of Medicine in 1976.
 During his training in surgery at the MGH, Dr. Tompkins earned a Doctorate in chemical engineering at Massachusetts Institute of Technology (MIT).
 He completed his Harvard surgery residency and joined the surgical faculty at MGH in 1987.
 He served as Chief of Trauma and Burn Services at the MGH and Chief of Staff at the Boston’s Shriners Hospital for 22 years.